alexanderGugel/ied/spec/STORE.md

 A file that contains the store graph.
 All keys should be sorted.

-> Question: What parts of this file are redundant to the information that could be derived by walking the symlink tree?
-If the store.yaml and filesystem contain conflicting information, how do we resolve the corruption?

-> zkochan: the `dependents` part.
-I'd say the store.yaml is the single place of truth and if in the filesystem something does not match, we can force-update it.
+The store.yaml is the single place of truth.
+If something in the filesystem does not match the graph described in the store.yaml, the corrupted/incorrect directories of the store are recreated.

 ### `storeSpecVersion`